NALTP/Rules/README.md

   - (4) Free agency eligibility and restrictions:
     - (a) See [Article IV, Section B](#section-b---drops-call-ups-free-agency) for eligibility and restrictions.
   - (5) All players are limited to one (1) name for the season, which they are required to play under in all tiers.
+    - (a) Players are not allowed to impersonate or play under another player's exact name (including a historical name from past seasons), whether or not they own the reserved name.
+  - (6) All players must disclose their TagPro ranked account name, if it differs from their signup name, to the CRC for ranked ELO display purposes.
+Ranked account names will not be disclosed to the public.
+Players who refuse will be removed from the draft.

 #### Section E - Rookie Integration Officer
   - (1) RIO Structure Overview:
     - (a) The RIO will consist of 1 member.
   - (2) Elections:
-    - (a) The RIO is not an elected position.
+    - (a) The RIO is not an elected position, it is appointed by the CRC.
   - (3) Vacancies:
     - (a) If the RIO retires or steps down, the CRC will fill the position by majority vote.
       - (i) The RIO position may be forcibly removed by following VONC rules as detailed in [Article XII - Votes, Vetoes, VONC’s, & Rule Changes](#article-xii---votes-vetoes-voncs--rule-changes)